jjvanzon/JJs-Reference-Architecture/code-style.md

 ### Auto-Formatting

-Prefer [`Visual Studio's`](https://visualstudio.microsoft.com/#vs-section) autoformatting enabled and set to its defaults.
+Perhaps start out with [`Visual Studio's`](https://visualstudio.microsoft.com/#vs-section) auto-formatting enabled and set to its defaults.

 Reason: Less surprising to the next developer.